 Why stay in a Mortehoe cottage?

 If you’re looking for an alternative to a traditional seaside holiday, Mortehoe is the destination for you.
 With beautiful scenery and fascinating features, stay in one of the many lovely cottages in the village looking out to the sea and enjoy a truly special holiday.
+Be sure to check out our nearby Devon cottages along the coast too.

-Three must see things in Mortehoe:
+Three must-see things in Mortehoe:

 - Walk along the cliff tops on part of the South West Coast Path and enjoy panoramic views out across to Lundy Island.